ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 ![Illustration with multiple bombs](2018-06-04--bombs-issue.png)

-^ In previous version of Zemeroth, each of these bombs would have explode at the beginning of the next turn in order of their creation.
+^ In the previous version of Zemeroth, each of these bombs would have exploded at the beginning of the next turn in order of their creation.
 But this order is hard to remember and it's not clear from the picture at all.